zk4/a/README.md

 4. You are ready to go

-# make your own snippet
+# make your own action

-pure code logic. code anything in any language you want, put them in snippets if you like.
+Pure code logic. code anything in any language you want, put them in snippets if you like.

-## write sh
+## write an action
 core/.base.sh supply some simple funtion for common bash usage. you can check out the demo sh file.